 Courses Recently Taught

 This course begins with a definition of neuroscience as an interdisciplinary field, in the context of the philosophy of science.
 After covering the basics of cellular neurophysiology, the course examines the development and organization of the human nervous system in terms of sensory, motor, motivational, emotional and cognitive processes.
 The neurological and biochemical bases of various brain and behavioral disorders also are examined.
 This course paired with any neuroscience course counts toward the natural science diversification requirement.
-Prerequisite or corequisite: BIOL 115, BIOL 116 or equivalent, or permission of instructor.
+This course is required for the major.
+Prerequisite or corequisite: BIOL 115, BIOL 116 or equivalent.
+Offered every year.

 This program for senior honors students culminates in the completion of a senior honors research project.
 The research is expected to be on a topic of particular relevance to the student's postgraduate plans.
 Students must select a research advisor from the faculty members in the Neuroscience Program.
 They are expected to have completed a thorough bibliographic search of the literature, written a short review paper and formulated some tentative hypotheses during the spring semester of their junior year.
 Permission of neuroscience director required.
 Prerequisite: 3.33 overall GPA and a 3.5 GPA in the neuroscience core courses and must have completed at least 5 units toward the major.
 Students enrolled in this course will be automatically added to NEUR 498Y for the spring semester.